 Once you have the hourly rates sorted out, it'll be easy to calculate the price for each project, in compliance with the DCAA requirements.

-To calculate the price for a project, go to Summary report, select the time period when your team worked on that project, and filter by said project.
-You can then generate results as a PDF report, and send it out.
+To calculate the price for a project, go to the summary report, select the period when your team worked on that project, and filter results by the said project.
+You can then generate results as a PDF report and send it out.

 The project's manager should clearly indicate who's in charge of what task — the manager assigns the job, the employee performs it.

-Simply, define, and add tasks in the project's Task tab.
+- Define and add tasks in the project's Task tab,

-The employees must properly secure their accounts within time tracking software
+Employees must properly secure their accounts within the company's time tracking software.

 Once users receive invites to join Clockify, they get a link to generate their own, secure passwords.